The Line of Succession to the British Throne Has More People Than You Might Think

-- Prince George: It may be hard to picture now, but one day, the spunky prince will rule all of England.
+- Prince George: It may be hard to picture now, but one day, the sprightly prince will rule.

 - Princess Charlotte: As a spare heir to the throne, Charlotte will act as a support to her big brother until he has a family of his own.
 Charlotte also makes history as the first female royal not to lose her spot in line for the throne to a male heir.

-- Prince Louis: The young prince is now fifth in line, taking over the post from his uncle Harry.
+- Prince Louis: The young prince is fifth in line, taking over the post from his Uncle Harry.

-- Prince Harry: With the birth of Prince Louis, Harry became sixth in line for the throne — and judging by his comments about becoming king one day, we have a feeling he wasn't too bummed about being pushed down the line even further.
+- Prince Harry: With the birth of Prince Louis, Harry became sixth in line for the throne.

-- Archie Mountbatten-Windsor: Baby Archie, the first child of Harry and Meghan Markle, is now seventh in line — he can rest assured that he won't be called upon to reign.
+- Prince Archie Mountbatten-Windsor: Archie, the first child of Harry and Meghan Markle, is seventh in line for the throne.

-- Princess Eugenie: Beatrice's younger sister is positioned after her.
+- Princess Eugenie: Beatrice's younger sister is positioned after her niece.

 - Viscount Severn: James, Viscount Severn, is the only son of Prince Edward and his wife, Sophie.
 Because he was born in 2009 — the Act applies to those born after October 2011 — he was able to cut in line ahead of his older sister, Louise.

-- The Lady Louise Mountbatten-Windsor: The teenager, whom you may remember as a bridesmaid in Prince William and Kate Middleton's wedding, is in line for the throne after her younger brother.
+- The Lady Louise Mountbatten-Windsor: The 19-year-old, whom you may remember as a bridesmaid in Prince William and Kate Middleton's wedding, is in line for the throne after her younger brother.